SurajPratap10/CoinMeter_Project6/README.md

 # CoinMeter

 ### CoinMeter is a completely responsive and functional real-time Cryptocurrency data fetching app.
-This app gives you the facility to analyze the top cryptocurrencies across the world and see their real-time market cap and exchanges with the help of a properly designed historical chart for each coin with a clean UI experience.
-It also has a trending section where the last 24 hours profitable coins are shown.
+This app gives you the facility to analyze the top cryptocurrencies across the world and see their real-time market cap and exchanges with the help of a properly designed historical chart for each coin with a clean UI experience.It also has a trending section where the last 24 hours profitable coins are shown.

 <p align="center">
   <img src="w6.jpg"/>